auth0/docs/articles/logs/references/query-syntax.md

 * A term can be a single word such as `jane` or `smith`.
 * A term can be a phrase surrounded by double quotes (`"customer log"`), which will match all words in the phrase in the same order.
-* A term without a field name will only match [these selected fields](/logs/query-syntax#fields-searchable-against-bare-terms) fields.
+* A term without a field name will only match [these selected fields](/logs/log-search-query-syntax#fields-searchable-against-bare-terms).
 * Multiple terms can be grouped together with parentheses to form sub-queries.
 * All search fields are case sensitive.
 * Operators (`AND`, `OR`, `NOT`) work on all searchable fields.